Dynamical stability and filamentary instability in holographic conductors: Introduction

 \section{Introduction}

 Systems far from equilibrium exhibit rich and interesting phenomena.
-Nevertheless, there are theoretically many difficulties to deal with non-equilibrium systems, e.g. due to non-conservation of energy, lack of detailed balance, and so on.
-The gauge/gravity duality \cite{Maldacena:1998,Gubser:1998,Witten:1998} can be a powerful tool for studying non-equilibrium systems \cite{Liu:2018crr}.
+Nevertheless, there are theoretically many difficulties in handling nonequilibrium systems, e.g. due to the non-conservation of energy, lack of detailed balance, and so on.
+The gauge/gravity duality \cite{Maldacena:1998,Gubser:1998,Witten:1998} can be a powerful tool for studying nonequilibrium systems \cite{Liu:2018crr}.
 The gauge/gravity duality allows us to study a specific, strongly-correlated field theory by mapping it to tractable dual gravity models in the appropriate limit even if the system is far from equilibrium.